nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing expired events: `clear_expired_event`
-Clears events with past end date time.
+Clears events with past end date time from the event list.

 Format: `clear_expired_event`
 * For an event to be considered expired, the event should have past end date time compare to the local time on the user's computer,